surifirstpin/biplus_documentation/docs/DataRun.md

 ## Filters (String , Number & Timeline)

-Filters is a optional list of filter expression applied to measure calculation,below are the available operations that can be applied for String , Number
+Filters is a optional list of filter expression applied to measure calculation,below are the available operations that can be applied for String , Number and
 ## Global Sorting (Ascending / Descending)

                   welcome to biplus